 First, there are websites, for example BuiltWith, that will help you discover the technology behind the product.

 Secondly, take a look at job listings.
 Companies will list the stack needed for new hires, including programming language, email marketing services, analytics systems, and much more.

 Analyse your competitors’ SEO efforts

 SEO stands for search engines optimization.
 An SEO analysis can be divided into at least two subgroups.

 Firstly, you should analyse the structure of your competitors’ content.

 How do their articles look like?
 Are they using any interactive components, for example, table of contents?
 Is the text on a colourful background?
 How do they use headings?
 These factors may all sound a bit trivial but they all could have an impact on website positioning.

-Another aspect of an SEO competitor analysis is a keyword gap analysis.
+Another aspect of an SEO competitive analysis is a keyword gap analysis.

-A keyword gap is a list of keywords your competitors rank for and you don’t.
+A keyword gap is a list of keywords other rank for and you don’t.
 You could try to tackle certain keywords and outperform your competitors.

 While we’re discussing SEO, take a look at the competitors’ backlinks analysis.
 To rank well in any search engine, a domain ought to have strong authority.
 One of the aspects that Google and other search engines take into account is the number and quality of links to the domain.